reginaldford/sms/readme.md

     3. date_str() // returns the date in a 24 character string, like: "Thu Apr  6 01:20:24 2023"

-    4. sleep(n) // pause execution for n millseconds.
+    4. sleep(n) // pause execution for n milliseconds.

 </details>